-Remove the pot and carefully fluff off the soil around the roots.
+Remove the pot and carefully wash off the soil around the roots.

 Dig the hole the way you would for B&B, or bare-root trees.
-So the flare is just above the top of the soil when the tree is planted.
+Plant the tree so the flare is just above the top of the soil.

 Place the tree in the centre of the hole and back fill with the soil you dug out of the hole.

 TO FINISH PLANTING ALL TREES

 Build an earth dam or ridge of soil around the tree to keep the water from flowing away.